Here are two artist wiling to look at your repair needs.

 Back to play!

-The holes in the enamel piece are where bubbles did form.
-I needed to remove these to prevent the piece from cracking in the future.
-A diamond ball bur was used again, to bur through the enamel and open the bubbles.
+The holes you see in the enamel piece are where bubbles formed from the uneven underside and I used a diamond ball bur to bur through the enamel and open the bubbles.
 The right hole is not burred out completely.
 I wanted you to see what to expect as you are drilling.
 This is a small pinhole which will open into the whole bubble as you proceed.
-The left bubbles have been opened completely, which is necessary to allow the enamel to flow smoothly into the opening when repairing cloisonne enamel or any enamel jewelry.
+The left bubbles have been opened completely, which is necessary to allow the enamel to flow smoothly into the opening when repairing any enamel jewelry.

 In the third photo, you can see how smoothly the enamel flowed into the openings.
 Even though the enamel is lower than the cloison wires, which you would expect, I have a choice to fill with matching color, or sand down the high spots.

 One very important point is to fire the enamel piece you have used a diamond bur on before adding new enamel.
-If you add enamels to the burred area, then fire, you will have shadows in the finished enamel piece.
-I have also seen burnish marks in the enamels after drilling out the bubble and have concluded it can from the diamonds being worn off the bur.
-In this case, get a new diamond bur and go over the surface area to remove the burnish marks.
-I have used Arkansas stones as well for repairs.
+If you add enamels to the burred area, then fire, you will have shadows in the finished enamel jewel.